In this article I’m going to answer one of the most frequently asked questions I get from entrepreneurs – is my product idea a good one?

 Before you begin the long journey to bring a new product to market you need to first determine if your product is a good idea for you.

-I get asked frequently by entrepreneurs if I think their product is a good idea.
-In most cases they really mean do I think there product will be a huge market success.
+In most cases this means will a product be a huge market success.
 No one person can ever answer that question.
 Only market feedback and data can tell you that.

 But, there are so many other elements to what constitutes a good idea for a new product.
 A big part of that question really depends on you and your team much more than it does on how good the idea itself may be.